Recipe Overview

 • Garlic: The recipe calls for one clove of garlic but you can easily add more or skip it if you like.
 Remember: a clove is one small part of the larger head of garlic.
 Remove the papery husk and finely mince the garlic or press it through a garlic press.

 • Whole Wheat Penne: The recipe is written for this type of pasta.
 If you choose a different kind of pasta, the cooking time may vary.
-Another thing to consider: If you add more pasta or use less, you may have to adjust the amount of added liquid.
+Another thing to consider: If you add more pasta or use less, you will have to adjust the amount of added liquid.

 • Dried Oregano: Dried herbs are easy to use and you probably have this one in your pantry.